Bonus stories starring couples from series in the Susan Scott Shelley universe

 Valentine's Day, with Leo and Kelsey from FIGHTING FOR MORE

-The sun shined in the cloudless sky, a deceptive picture of warmth amid the icy cold air.
-Leo whistled as he drove away from the rink.
+The sun shined in the cloudless sky, a deceptive picture of warmth amid the icy air.
+Leo bristled against the cold as he bid goodbye to his teammates and hurried to his car.
+He whistled as he drove away from the rink.
 The team had held a good practice.
 They were coming off a win from the previous night, where he’d scored a goal and gotten an assist.
 The coach was pleased with their efforts.
-He didn’t have any community outreach or PR commitments scheduled.
-The rest of the afternoon and evening stretched out before him and he couldn't wait to spend it with Kelsey.
+He didn’t have any community outreach or PR commitments scheduled for the afternoon.
+The rest of the day and evening stretched out before him and he couldn't wait to spend it with Kelsey.